vertexproject/synapse/docs/synapse/devopsguide.rst

     The previous examples used relatively small volume claim sizes for demonstration purposes.
 A ``storageClass`` which can be dynamically resized will be helpful in the event of needing to grow the storage used by a deployment.
     This is a common feature for managed Kubernetes instances.

-  Healthchecks
-    These examples use large ``startupProbe`` failure values.
-Vertex recommends these large values, since service updates may have automatic data migrations which they perform at startup.
-These will be performed before a service has enabled any listeners which would respond to healthcheck probes.
-The large value prevents a service from being terminated prior to a long running data migration completing.

 Considerations for transitioning to commercial components
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++